-Recently, a particularly wise client was interviewing a potential contractor, and midway through the conversation, asked the question, “What qualities would make us good clients?”
+Recently, a particularly wise client was interviewing a potential contractor, and midway through the conversation asked, “What qualities would make us good clients?”

-Of course this attitude is positive attitude, not negative.
-Commissioning a custom home is an event which happens in life for only a very few, and the stresses that come with the process are understood by very few.
-Many clients, especially first-time clients approach the design and construction process with fear and, even, dread.
-The hesitation comes from the educated expectation that any project will cost three times the budget and take double the allotted time.
-Accordingly, the informed client comes to us with their antennae up, ready to fight and protect their interest against the egotistic architect and opportunistic contractor.
-Even when the collaborative design process succeeds and discipline prevails, budgets and schedules often dramatically inflate.
-Most frequently, decisions are made during the planning and construction stages that add cost and time to a project when compared to original expectations.
-To make matters worse, unanticipated conditions arise during construction, furthering increases to the budget and schedule.
-Maintaining a positive attitude when projects fail to meet their schedule and budget becomes extremely challenging, and a culture of blame erodes the collaborative spirit.
+This attitude is, of course, a positive attitude, not negative.
+Commissioning a custom home is a rare event for the very few, and the stresses that come with the process are appreciated only by the same few.
+Many clients, especially first-time clients, approach the design and construction process with fear and even dread.
+This hesitation comes from a reasonably educated expectation that their dreams will cost three times the budget and be delivered in double the allotted time.
+Accordingly, the informed client comes to us with their antennae up, ready to fight to protect their interest against the casino run by the egotistic architect and the opportunistic contractor.
+Even when a project runs smoothly, budgets and schedules still may dramatically inflate causing tensions to surge.
+While decisions made during the planning and construction stages frequently add cost and time – causing schedules and costs to outpace original projections – unanticipated conditions and late-stage additions invariably arise during construction, furthering the delta between budgeted and the actual.
+Maintaining a positive attitude when project schedules and budgets slip can become extremely challenging, especially when a culture of blame erodes the collaborative spirit.

-The architect’s role is similar to a movie director or sports team manager, and while the actual responsibility for maintaining schedules and budget lies with the general contractor, the architect directs the movie and manages the team.
+While the actual responsibility for maintaining schedule and budget lies with the general contractor, the architect directs the movie and manages the team.
 Along with designing, drawing plans, and preparing specifications, the architect’s job is to set the tone for a project.
-This cheerleading of sorts is most notably needed when the aggregate of mistakes, additional work and expense, and schedule extensions that threaten to infect a project that started out as exciting and rewarding.
-It seems to me architects need more training in how to manage projects and relationships when things seem to go wrong.
-Helping clients maintain a high level of confidence in the team, the process, and the project outcome ensures that clients enjoy the process and make good decisions along the way.
+This cheerleading of sorts is most notably needed when the aggregate of additional work, expense, and schedule extensions – not to mention mistakes – threatens to infect a project that began as exciting and rewarding.
+Helping all parties maintain a high level of confidence in the team, the process, and the project outcome ensures that clients enjoy the process and make good decisions along the way.

-There is a wonderful joke about the empty or full glass that goes something like this.
+There is a wonderful parable about the empty or full glass that goes something like this.
 Some find a glass half-empty; others find a glass half-full; whereas the engineer finds the glass twice as large as it needs to be.
 I am happy to be an architect, and not an engineer.
 Electing to measure the glass as half-full suits my vision, and I encourage others to join me in maintaining a positive attitude – no matter how tightly their jaws may be clenched.